History of Toulouse: 15th to 16th century

-The 15th century began with the creation of the Parliament of Toulouse by Charles VII, making Toulouse the judicial capital of much of southern France until the French Revolution.
+The 15th century began with the creation of the Parlement of Toulouse by Charles VII, making Toulouse the judicial capital of much of southern France until the French Revolution.
 Promising exemption from taxes, the king reinforced his influence and defied the Capitouls.

 Many food shortages occurred at this time.
 The roads were unreliable, and Toulouse experienced a major fire in 1463; buildings between the current rue Alsace-Lorraine and the Garonne were destroyed.
 The city's population increased, resulting in a housing shortage.

 Beginning in 1463, trade in blue dye (woad) flourished.
 The dye, known at the time as "pastel", triggered a period of great prosperity.
 Toulouse used its new wealth to build the homes and public buildings that are today the core of the old city.

 But in 1562 the French Wars of Religion began, disorganizing the trade, and moreover woad was eclipsed by indigo from India, which produced a darker, more-colorfast blue.

 In the mid-16th century, the University of Toulouse had nearly 10,000 students.
 It was a centre of humanistic ferment, as the inquisition continued burning people at the stake.
 During the 1562 Riots of Toulouse, battles between Huguenots and Catholics resulted in over 3,000 deaths and the arson of 200 homes in the Saint-Georges quarter.